-The Haining estate was given to the people of Selkirkshire in 2009 by Andrew Nimmo Smith.
+In 2009 the Haining estate was left in trust ‘for the benefit of the people of Selkirkshire and wider’ by Andrew Nimmo Smith.
 Since 2010, SHBT have supported The Haining Charitable Trust to develop and undertake a phased restoration of the estate and its buildings.

 Lee Boyd Architects